interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 ### Establishing a connection

-We assume that the client knows the server's SPSP endpoint (see [Payment Pointers](../0026-payment-pointers/0026-payment-pointers.md)).
+We assume that the SPSP Client knows the SPSP Server's SPSP Endpoint (see [Payment pointers](../0026-payment-pointers/0026-payment-pointers.md)).

-1. The user's SPSP client queries the server's SPSP Endpoint.
+1. The user's SPSP Client queries the SPSP Server's SPSP Endpoint.

-2. The SPSP endpoint responds with the server info, namely the server's ILP address (`destination_account`) and the shared secret (`shared_secret`) to be used in STREAM.
+2. The SPSP Endpoint responds with the SPSP Server's info, namely the ILP address (`destination_account`) and the shared secret (`shared_secret`) to be used in STREAM.
-    * The `destination_account` SHOULD be used as the STREAM destinationAccount.
+    * The `destination_account` MUST be used as the STREAM `destinationAccount`.
-    * The `shared_secret` SHOULD be decoded from base64 and used as the STREAM sharedSecret.
+    * The `shared_secret` MUST be decoded from base64 and used as the STREAM `sharedSecret`.

     It MAY respond with additional information if it is an invoice server or a pull payment server.
 For more information, see [SPSP Invoices](../0035-spsp-invoices/0035-spsp-invoices.md) and [SPSP Pull Payments](../0036-spsp-pull-payments/0036-spsp-pull-payments.md).

-3. The SPSP client establishes a STREAM connection to the server using the server's ILP address and shared secret.
+3. The SPSP Client establishes a STREAM connection to the SPSP Server using the SPSP Server's ILP address and shared secret.

 ### Simple push payment

-4. The SPSP client begins sending ILP packets of value to fulfill the payment.
+4. The SPSP Client begins sending ILP packets of value.
-    1. The client will adjust their STREAM `sendMax` to reflect the amount they're willing to send.
+    1. The SPSP Client will adjust their STREAM `sendMax` to reflect the amount they're willing to send.
-    2. The server will adjust their STREAM `receiveMax` to reflect the amount they're willing to receive.
+    2. The SPSP Server will adjust their STREAM `receiveMax` to reflect the amount they're willing to receive.
-    3. The client's and server's STREAM modules will move as much value as possible while staying inside these bounds.
+    3. The SPSP Client's and server's STREAM Modules will move as much value as possible while staying inside these bounds.
-    4. If the client reaches their `sendMax`, they end the stream and the connection.
-If the server reaches their `receiveMax`, they will end the stream and the connection.
+    4. If the SPSP Client reaches their `sendMax`, they end the stream and the connection.
+If the SPSP Server reaches their `receiveMax`, they will end the stream and the connection.

 ### Simple data transmission

-4. Either the SPSP client or the server begins sending ILP packets of data.
+4. Either the SPSP Client or the Server begins sending ILP packets of data.

     This data MUST be [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoded.
-The size of the data SHOULD be defined in STREAM.
-Each protocol built on STREAM that is using the principle of data transmission MAY define more restrictive requirements.
+The size of the data SHOULD be defined setting STREAM `maxOffset`.
+Each application built on STREAM and using the principle of data transmission MAY define more restrictive requirements.

+All STREAM parameters - `destinationAccount`, `sendMax`, `receiveMax`, `maxOffset` - are defined in [STREAM's frame encoding](../0029-stream/0029-stream.md#53-frames).

-Note that the client and server can send as many STREAM payments and data as they want using the same query response.
-The client SHOULD query the server again once the time indicated in the [`Cache-Control` header](#response-headers) has passed.
+Note that the SPSP Client and Server can send as many STREAM payments and data as they want using the same query response.
+The SPSP Client SHOULD query the Server again once the time indicated in the [`Cache-Control` header](#response-headers) has passed.